 Did you know that when you read you are not only reading the words on the page?
 As you read, your brain is busy working to combine everything you know about what you are reading, so that you can make sense of a text.
 As you read your brain is filled with memories, thoughts, and images!

-This year we will be collecting what we’ve learned from the books we read on our “Reading Sticks With Us” reading response forms.
+This year we will be collecting what we think about when we read on our “Reading Let’s You Fly” reading response forms.
 Forms are located on top of our “Free Books” bookshelf, near the front office.
-Students who turn in completed responses will share their work on the morning announcements, and will be asked to post their work on our cactus-themed bulletin board
+Students who turn in completed responses will share their work on the morning announcements, and will be asked to post their work on our hot-air balloon bulletin board.

 "One School, One Book"

 We hope you enjoyed reading our One School, One Book selection - Charlotte's Web.
 Thank you Title 1 for funding this bookclub!
 Stay tuned to see what we have coming up next year!

 515 Coulbourne Lane